What is Amazon FBA?

 Since a couple of years ago, Amazon has been restricting more categories, brands, or ASINS.
 It means more and more products are “gated” and more sellers can not sell them.
 Amazon is restricting the brands based on the owner’s request.
 In addition, some products are more likely to be copied and scam many people.
 So only authorized sellers can sell them.
 Such products are more profitable because fewer competitors try to resell them.

 But to be known as an authorized seller, you need positive selling history, your invoices, and a few more documentation.
 Getting approval on Amazon FBA gated categories might take time.
 Some companies can help you to shorten this time and make you ungated in different categories or brands.
 If you want to scale, this is a necessary step for your business.

-Amazon as a global leader in e-commerce, is offering a service: fulfillment by Amazon.
+Amazon as a global leader in e-commerce, is offering a service: Amazon FBA (fulfillment by Amazon).
 In this service, Amazon accepts to pick, pack and ship the products you sell and gives the customer service.
 To choose this service, you need to consider some parameters like fees and compare this service with other platforms and fulfillment types.